DJRHails/hails.info/src/assets/awards/future-of-blockchain.md

 ---
-title: "Future of Blockchain Competition"
+title: Future of Blockchain Competition
-associated_with: "imperial-college-london"
+associated_with: imperial-college-london
-date: "04/2020"
+date: 2020-04
 ---
 # Future of Blockchain Competition